pschool-in/curriculum/content/science/solar system-4.md

 # Objectives

-1. conncepts of day and night
+1. concepts of day and night
 2. duration of day and night in different months

 # Grade - 4